hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 For detailed network requirements, see [Installation: Prerequisites](/helion/openstack/install/prereqs/#network_prepare).

-### Create and identify environment variables file {#envvars}
+### Edit the JSON environment variables file ### {#envvars}

-Before installing, make sure you have created the environment variables file that is required for installation.
+Before installing, make sure you have edited the JSON environment variables file that is required for installation.

-For more information, see [Creating an Environment Variables File for Installation](/helion/openstack/install/envars/).
+For more information, see [Editing the JSON Environment Variables File for Installation](/helion/openstack/install/envars/).

 ### Prepare baremetal.csv file {#csv}